irskep/summertunes/Readme.md

 ## Requirements

-Works on 3.5 and might work on 2.7.
+Works on Python 3.5 and might work on 2.7.

 ## Setup